 Being a Cancellation Hero is simple: Unearth EVERY wasted regular payment and stop any you no longer need or use.

-Here's Martin on his ITV show answering a question from a viewer, who wrote in to say the previous owner of their house was still paying £200 a year for home insurance – 16 years after they'd moved out.
+I covered this on my ITV show, answering a question from a viewer who wrote in to say the previous owner of their house was still paying £200 a year for home insurance – 16 years after they'd moved out.

 The clip above has been taken from The Martin Lewis Money Show on Thursday 11 February 2021, courtesy of ITV Studios Ltd, all rights reserved.
 You can turn on subtitles by selecting the keyboard image at the bottom right of the video.